 Discussion

+Key Findings and Implications

 This work reinforces the importance of historical datasets for examining relationships between species and climate, and their importance for forecasting future species distributions (Moritz and Agudo 2013, Maguire et al. 2015).
 Modern surveys sample only a subset of historical distributions, both spatially and within multidimensional climate space.
 Our analyses demonstrate that species-climate relationships are changing as a result of land use and climate change over the past few centuries, and adds to our understanding of the interacting effects of climate change and land-use (Pyke 2004).
-Land use change reduces the correlational structure between species and climate (Devineau 2011) and is likely to have one of the strongest effects on changes in global biodiversity over the next century (Sala et al. 2000).
-While rates of land-use change may be declining in North America and in the upper Midwest (Dale 1997, Rhemtulla et al. 2009b) the legacies of land-use are likely to persist, both in terms of forest composition (Kujawa et al. accepted, Goring et al. in review), and the correlational structure between species and climate.
+Land use change reduces the correlational structure between species and climate (Devineau 2011) and is likely to have one of the strongest effects on changes in global biodiversity over this century (Sala et al. 2000).
+While rates of land-use change may be declining in North America and in the upper Midwest (Dale 1997, Rhemtulla et al. 2009b) the legacies of land-use are likely to persist, both in terms of forest composition (Kujawa et al. 2016, Goring et al. in press), and the correlational structure between species and climate.

-Previous studies have shown that the realized climate niches of tree species shifted during the climate changes accompanying the last deglaciation.
+Previous studies have shown that the realized climate niches of tree species shifted during the climate changes accompanying the last deglaciation (Pearman et al. 2008, Maiorano et al. 2013, Veloz et al. 2012).
 To a first order, many species accommodated past climate changes by shifting their ranges; i.e. they maintained a relatively stable distribution in environmental space by shifting their distributions within geographic space.
 Range shifts are well documented by paleodata and generally well simulated by species distribution and community-level models driven by paleoclimatic simulations (Prentice et al. 1991, Martínez-Meyer and Peterson 2006, Maguire et al. 2015).
-However, species tracking of past climatic change was imperfect and other studies indicates shifts in species realized niches over time (Pearman et al. 2008, Maiorano et al. 2013).
-Mechanisms for these realized niche shifts include species lagging rapid climate change (Ordonez 2013), occupying non-analogue climates (Veloz et al. 2012), or shifts in competition resulting from changing patterns of co-occurrence through time (Maiorano et al. 2013).
+However, species tracking of past climatic change was imperfect leading to shifts in species realized niches over time (Pearman et al. 2008, Maiorano et al. 2013).
+Mechanisms for these realized niche shifts include species lagging rapid climate change (Ordonez 2013), non-analogue climates (Veloz et al. 2012), or shifts in competition resulting from changing patterns of co-occurrence through time (Maiorano et al. 2013).
 This study adds to prior work by showing that the land use changes of the last several centuries can also significantly modify species-climate relationships.

 In this study, shifts in realized climate niches and the underlying interactions between climate change and land use emerge from three basic processes.
-First, climates have changed over the 20th and early 21st centuries, with rising winter minimum temperatures, declining summer temperatures, and higher precipitation.
+First, climates have changed over the 20th and early 21st centuries, with rising winter minimum temperatures, stable or declining summer temperatures, and higher precipitation.
 These climate changes are produced by a combination of natural variability and anthropogenic change; the latter signal is strongest in the second half of the 20th century and early 21st century (Estrada et al. 2013).
 Second, tree species distributions have not yet fully adjusted to these climate changes, causing tree distributions to be in partial disequilibrium with climate (Svenning and Sandel 2013, Williams and Burke in press).
 Third, anthropogenic land use has selectively eliminated portions of geographic and environmental space from species' potential ranges (Figure 1f).
-Agricultural conversion has largely eliminated open forests in warm and dry regions (???), while summer temperatures have declined and precipitation increased, resulting in a compounding effect; species occupy cooler habitats with higher precipitation than during historical times.
+Agricultural conversion has greatly reduced the extent of savanna and open forests in southern Wisconsin and Minnesota, while summer temperatures have declined and precipitation increased, resulting in a compounding effect; species occupy cooler habitats with higher precipitation than during historical times.
 Intensification of land-use in the northern prairie-forest margin shifts species further than expected along the precipitation gradient.
-While fire and logging have played a role in changing distribution patterns in the north and northeast, they have not resulted in the exclusion or extirpation of taxa from the northern climate space, with the exception of Tsuga.
+While fire and logging have altered tree distributions in the north, they have not widely excluded taxa from the northern regions and climate space, except for Tsuga (Fig. 3), a shade-tolerant and late-successional taxon.